nil-two/alita/README.md

 | r    | right-justify  |
 | c    | center-justify |

-SEQUENCE will interpreted as following format.
+SEQUENCE will interpreted as the following format.

 (Default SEQUENCE is `l`)